Petri Sarvamaa: Political career

+In September 2023, the Finnish government nominated Sarvamaa as Finland's candidate for the European Court of Auditors.
+He began his term in June 2024.

 Recognition

 Sarvamaa was ranked as one of the 15 most influential MEPs in the 2014-19 legislature by VoteWatch, as measured by the positions held, the number of reports and opinions and the votes won, weighed by perceived importance and normalized by average influence of their country.

 Personal life

 Sarvamaa's father's, Boris Sarvamaa's (né Saharov), family emigrated to Finland from St. Petersburg during the Russian Revolution.
 Sarvamaa is an Orthodox Christian.
+He divorced in 2021.